Comment te dire adieu: Jimmy Somerville version

-The song was covered in 1989 by former Bronski Beat and Communards singer Jimmy Somerville, as a duet with June Miles-Kingston.
-It was a hit in the UK, reaching number 14 on the UK Singles Chart, helping Somerville's solo career take off.
+"Comment te dire adieu" was covered in 1989 by former Bronski Beat and Communards singer Jimmy Somerville, as a duet with June Miles-Kingston.
+It was a hit in the UK, reaching number 14 on the UK singles chart, helping Somerville's solo career take off.
 David Giles of Music Week deemed Somerville's cover as "a slightly housey version", adding: "The sheer vivacity of his performance sends the record soaring off the turntable, and the orchestral bits topped with spoken French are out of this universe".